AbiodunAnalyst/Predictive-Analytics/README.md

 5. **Cooling Level**

 These features were the strongest contributors to failure prediction, supporting the mechanical interpretation of drilling stress and thermal load.
-Source: Feature importance section :contentReference[oaicite:7]{index=7}

 ---

 ## 🔄 7.
 Permutation Importance

-Permutation importance confirmed the ranking above by showing that shuffling key features caused significant drops in model performance — especially **Feed Rate** and **Cutting Speed**, which act as core predictive signals.
+Permutation importance confirmed the ranking above by showing that shuffling key features caused significant drops in model performance especially **Feed Rate** and **Cutting Speed**, which act as core predictive signals.
-Source: Chapter 4 Permutation Analysis :contentReference[oaicite:8]{index=8}

 ---

 ## 🖥️ 8.
 Deployment Using Streamlit

 The final optimised model was deployed using a **Streamlit application**, enabling real-time predictions in an interactive environment.
-Source: Deployment section in Chapter 4 :contentReference[oaicite:9]{index=9}

 ### Streamlit App Features: